reaysawa/auto-pairs/README.md

 Differences between this and [jiangmiao/auto-pairs](https://github.com/jiangmiao/auto-pairs)
 =========
+### Open an issue first to validate your suggestion!
 Optional features additions are up for discussion.

 Parity features from modern editors (e.g. VSCode, Atom) are welcome as suggestions but should also be opt-in.

 Branched from [9086ce8](https://github.com/reaysawa/auto-pairs/commit/9086ce897a616d78baf69ddb07ad557c5ceb1d7c).

 ### Merged